 Rigs to Reefs, Gulf of Mexico

 Anadarko takes pride in promoting the health of our oceans and natural communities.
-Used platforms and vessels that no longer have value to operations can have significant value as aquatic habitat once submerged and can in fact be considered “essential fish habitat” by the Magnuson-Stevens Fishery Conservation and Management Act (MFCMA).
+Former platforms and vessels that no longer have value to operations can have significant value as aquatic habitat once submerged and can in fact be considered “essential fish habitat” under the Magnuson-Stevens Fishery Conservation and Management Act (MFCMA).
 These artificial reefs promote fish and other aquatic habitat and act as additional means of conserving, managing and developing fisheries resources.
-These habitats can provide recreation and tourism opportunities, such as diving and commercial fishing, for local communities.
+These habitats can additionally provide recreation and tourism opportunities, such as diving and commercial fishing, for local communities.
 To date, Anadarko has reefed three platforms along with the recent addition of the Red Hawk cell spar – the first spar to join the program.

 Lesser Prairie Chicken Population Surveys, Colorado

-The lesser prairie chicken was listed as a threatened species under the ESA in May of 2014.
-In April of 2014, Anadarko in partnership with the Western Association of Fish and Wildlife Agencies and the Colorado Department of Parks and Wildlife, began a comprehensive survey of lesser prairie chicken habitats using two survey crews flying transects over nearly 400,000 acres.
-This survey aimed to determine current population statistics of lesser prairie chickens in previously un-surveyed portions of the range.
-Although Anadarko is not currently active in the area, this survey will help guide any future development plans to ensure thoughtful siting of infrastructure to protect the lesser prairie chicken and its habitat.
+The lesser prairie chicken is currently under evaluation by the U.S. Fish and Wildlife Service for protection under the ESA.
+In April of 2014, Anadarko in partnership with the Western Association of Fish and Wildlife Agencies and the Colorado Department of Parks and Wildlife, began a comprehensive survey in 2014 of lesser prairie chicken habitats using two survey crews flying transects over nearly 400,000 acres.
+This survey aimed to determine current population status of the species in previously un-surveyed portions of the range.
+Although Anadarko is not currently active in the area, this survey will help guide any future development plans to ensure thoughtful siting of infrastructure within important habitats.

 Uinta Basin Hookless Cactus Reclamation Studies, Utah

 Located in Anadarko’s Greater Natural Buttes field, the Uinta Basin hookless cactus is a threatened species under the ESA and the focus of an ongoing project with Utah State University in cooperation with the U.S. Fish and Wildlife Service to review and understand how mitigation and reclamation practices can be developed to benefit the species.
-Anadarko has committed $100,000 to this project, with an additional $300,000 contributed to further additional research relating to recovery of this species.
+Anadarko has contributed $100,000 to this project, with an additional $300,000 contributed to further additional research relating to recovery of this species.

 Avian-Friendly Power Poles, Colorado

-As Anadarko expanded the use of electricity to reduce emissions at new production facilities, we considered additional efforts to protect local birds and wildlife, specifically large predatory birds.
+As Anadarko expanded the use of electricity to reduce emissions at new production facilities, we considered additional efforts to protect local birds and wildlife, specifically raptors such as hawks and eagles.
 By drawing on expertise from other areas in which Anadarko operates, avian-friendly clearances were incorporated into the power pole design.
 An eagle’s size and wing span clearance is taken into account when designing the vertical separation and horizontal clearance along with the use of fused cutout covers.
-Anadarko also installs a single fiberglass crossarm to discourage nesting.
-To provide additional protection, the center energized conductor is connected with an extended link to isolate the center phase from the two outer phases.
 Lastly, Anadarko is committed to burying conductor wires whenever feasible, further removing wildlife exposure to equipment.